nham/wabbo_old_old/notes/metric.md

 It will require an intermediate step and some definitions:

-A metric space is **complete** if every Cauchy sequence in the space converges in the space.
-(TODO: define "Cauchy sequence", lol).

 If $X$ is a metric space and $\epsilon > 0$, then an **$\epsilon$-net** is a subset $A$ of $X$ such that $X = \bigcup_{y \in A} B(\epsilon, y)$.
 In words, its subset for which the collection of $\epsilon$-balls around $y \in A$ covers $X$.

 A metric space $X$ is **totally bounded** if for every $\epsilon > 0$, $X$ has a finite $\epsilon$-net.